cobianzo/gutenberg-post-lookup-component/README.md

 -   Start env and development. `npm run up` or `npx wp-env start`.
 I have installed `@wordpress/env` globally so it has been added to my PATH, so I can run it with `wp-env start`.
 If I want to use other ports I can do: `WP_ENV_PORT=3333 WP_ENV_TESTS_PORT=3334 wp-env start`.

-Bu default, You should get something liks this.
+By default, You should get something liks this.

 ```
 WordPress development site started at http://localhost:8888/